 In cases involving the mouth or nasal tissue, oxygen therapy may be necessary to support the patient’s breathing.
 Complications of SJS/TEN can include pneumonia, sepsis, and death in up to 30%-80% of TEN cases.

-If you need legal advice regarding SJS, contact Dunn Sheehan LLP at 214.462.7582 or make an appointment for a consultation today.Get in Touch
+If you need legal advice regarding SJS, contact Dunn Sheehan LLP at 214.462.7582 or make an appointment for a consultation today.Do you have a SJS case?

 Blake Brownshadel and the team at Dunn Sheehan are top-notch.
 As individuals, each member of the staff is friendly, passionate, and personable.
 I have tremendous confidence in Blake's abilities; he is truly one of the very best attorneys I know.
 Highly recommend.